appscode/blog/content/post/horizontal-scaling-of-mysql-cluster-in-aws/index.md

 ```
 > From all the above outputs we can see that the replicas of the cluster is decreased to 3.
 That means we have successfully scaled down the replicas of the MySQL cluster.

-If you want to learn more about Production-Grade PostgreSQL on Kubernetes you can have a look into that playlist below:
+If you want to learn more about Production-Grade MySQL on Kubernetes you can have a look into that playlist below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=ThdfNCRulTAsqfnz&amp;list=PLoiT1Gv2KR1gNPaHZtfdBZb6G4wLx6Iks" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>